gapracoolz/searchbtc/README.md

 generate address and then match it with file btc.txt if found your lucky...i have file btc.txt that contain 456258 address btc that have balance on it but i will not upload it...i will send it if someone donation for me to buy cup of coffee if u have send some donation email me 0xgateio@dmail.ai

+SearchV2 contain 52M address btc but will not upload it only upload picture on it (searchV2.png) ..
+It's depends on donation :) Smile ...

 GPU Opencl : pip install pyopencl numpy ecdsa pycryptodome bech32 coincurve colorthon  (For GPU Mobile Like Mali)